sbb-design-systems/lyne-components/src/components/container/container/readme.md

 ## Accessibility

-Since the element's order in the DOM is also used to determine the keyboard navigation order it's crucial to put the `sbb-sticky-bar` last in the slotted content.
+Since the element's order in the DOM is also used to determine the keyboard navigation order, it's crucial to put the `sbb-sticky-bar` last in the slotted content.

-> Describe how accessibility is implemented and if there are issues or suggested best-practice for the consumers.

 <!-- Auto Generated Below -->